mattermost/docs/source/install/install-nginx.rst

 ``sudo systemctl reload nginx``

-By default, Nginx is configured to start automatically when the server boots.
-If this is not what you want, you can disable this behavior by typing:
+By default, NGINX is configured to start automatically when the server boots.
+If this isn't what you want, you can disable this behavior using:

 ``sudo systemctl disable nginx``